Housing for ISS students

 For convenience, we use the term "on-campus" when we refer to Blindern Dormitory.
 The dormitory, however, is privately owed and operated; the University of Oslo does not own or operate this facility and is not obliged to provide any of the services found across the street on the Blindern campus.

-If you requested "on-campus" housing, you will be housed at Blindern Dormitory, unless otherwise specified.
+If you requested "on-campus" housing, you will be housed at Blindern Dormitory.

-Most rooms are double rooms and the majority of students will be assigned a roommate.
+We have very few single rooms and they are reserved for elderly students or students with serious health issues.
 Married couples are housed together, however, we are unable to accommodate dependents on campus.
 Any changes to roommate assignments must be approved by the Residential Managers.
 In May, on-campus students will be asked to complete an online questionnaire about their preferences so our dormitory staff can make room assignments and other arrangements prior to arrival.

 Linen and bedding will be supplied, but residents are required to bring their own towels.
 Residents are expected to make their own beds and keep their quarters tidy.
 Rooms will be cleaned every other day and bed linen changed every other week.